jesstelford/esnext-generation/built-in-iterators/problem.md

 # Built In Iterators

-As we learned in _Traditional Iterating_, the `forEach` method of arrays can be used to enumerate their values.
+As we learned in _Traditional Iterating_, the `forEach` method of arrays can be used to iterate their values.
 Internally, it can be thought of as using the traditional `for(...){}`.

 What if internally, the language used Iterators?